IST356M001SP25/assignment-04-mesingh101/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+ I got to grips with using Streamlit alongside pandas to build interactive data apps, which was pretty cool.
+It also showed me how important it is to write clean, modular code and to handle errors properly to keep things running smoothly.
+I didnt have much problems with this assignment.